Maarondesigns/realworldrisk/README.md

 - manual placement
 - make back of card image
-- find image/icon for game log toggle (GLT)
 - set home position or home fly to continent, or country with most forces
 - attack dice number / move troops number (max dice 3, move troops min = dice num)
 - animate continent border when new player controls it
-- create some kind of end game animation (right now it just alerts)

 Better AI:

-- Move troops from one continent to another for reinforcement
 - Continue with multiple strategies if they are in a good position.
 Large troop counts can get stuck in countries they aren't considering.
-- Don't spread out reinforcements to attack or reinforce, instead make some kind of strategy
 - Attack players adjacent continents or sabotage player doing too well if it's not too risky
 - Think about nearby countries with alot of troops that could attack or that they could merge into existing area
 - Take out weak player and steal cards if it's not too risky